-You may also be recruiting for a completely remote position or prefer to do your interviews entirely remotely for ease, in which case you would have a longer remote interview.
+You may also be recruiting for a completely remote position or prefer to do your interviews entirely remotely for ease.

 You are looking to hire an Android developer and so the best way to check their technical proficiency is by looking at how they program an Android application.
 This might seem obvious, but you will find many recruitment processes that rely on object-oriented programming challenges and whiteboard exercises.
-I gave my stance on online testing earlier, however, there is a key difference here in that the candidate will be programming an Android app in their own time and sending it to you.
+I gave my stance on online testing earlier, however, there is a key difference here in that the candidate will be programming in Android, using the tools they are familiar with and often in their own time.

-The person applying will be able to use the tools they are familiar with, such as Android Studio and work at their own pace.
-The app you ask for them to complete should be incredibly simple so that they can complete it in a reasonable amount of time.
+If you do decide to ask the candidate to work on an app project of yours, the app should either be very simple so that they can complete it in a reasonable amount of time or it should already be partially developed.
 You should also make it clear that they can use whatever approach they want and use whichever libraries they wish.
 This will allow you to see how they think an Android app should be developed.

 There are many advantages to seeing applicant’s Android code before they come in to interview.
 You can gain insights into their development processes and how they would work as an Android developer.
 An important consideration though is that completing an app test does increase the amount of effort they have to put in.
 Therefore, you will have to decide if you think it makes sense for your company to include this in the recruitment process.